Eruption At Kilauea Summit Resumes

-UPDATE (5 p.m.
-HST) – Kīlauea volcano began erupting on Thursday at approximately 4:34 p.m.
-HST.
-The USGS Hawaiian Volcano Observatory says it “detected glow in Kīlauea summit webcam images indicating that the eruption has resumed within Halemaʻumaʻu crater in Kīlauea’s summit caldera, within Hawai‘i Volcanoes National Park.”
+(BIVN) – After three weeks of quiet, the eruption at the summit of Kilauea volcano resumed on Thursday evening.

-(BIVN) – The USGS Hawaiian Volcano Observatory has raised the Kilauea Volcano Alert Level from ADVISORY to WATCH and the Aviation Color Code from YELLOW to ORANGE, due to an increase in earthquakes and deformation at the summit.
+Earlier in the day, the US Geological Survey’s Hawaiian Volcano Observatory raised the alert level for the volcano from ADVISORY to WATCH, after they recorded an increase in earthquakes and ground deformation at the summit.

-As of Thursday afternoon, Kilauea was not erupting.
-Scientists provided this information statement explaining the change in the alert level:
+Then, after 4:30 p.m., the eruption began.
+The alert level was raised to WARNING.

-Kīlauea volcano is not erupting.
-Increased earthquake activity and changes in the patterns of ground deformation at Kīlauea’s summit began occurring in the early morning of January 5, 2022, indicating movement of magma in the subsurface.
-At this time, it is not possible to say with certainty if this activity will lead to an eruption; the activity may remain below ground.
-However, an eruption in Kīlauea’s summit region, within Hawai‘i Volcanoes National Park and away from infrastructure, is one potential outcome.
+This video was recorded by the National Park Service, showing a tidal wave of lava moving across the reactivated lava lake.
+Scientists say there were several lava fountain bursts up to 50 meters, or 164 feet high, during the initial part of the eruption.

 by Big Island Video News